Gibson Les Paul Studio: Studio Lite

 In the mid 1990s Gibson produced the Studio Lite and Studio Lite M-III.
 The Lite models were produced with balsa wood (referred to as "chromyte" in advertisements) portions of the body to reduce the guitar's weight, responding to some players' complaints about the heaviness of a standard Les Paul after several hours of playing.
 The Studio Lite M-III was produced with a new pickup configuration: two humbuckers with a single coil in the middle.
 The pickup selector switch gave five single-coil options in the "up" position, and four humbucker combinations in the "down" position, plus an "off" position.
 The name M-III refers to the Gibson M-III model, which was a Superstrat-style guitar, for which these electronics were originally developed.

 Gem Series

 The Gem Series (1996–1998) had P-90 pickups and special finishes in "gemstone" colors: Amethyst, Sapphire, Topaz, Emerald, and Ruby.

 Gibson produced a small number of Les Paul Studio guitars using the leftover paint from the Gem Series.
 These were produced with dot inlays, gold or nickel hardware, and gold or nickel Grover tuners.
-They are rare and highly sought after.
 However, these are not to be considered original Gems, as they did not include the special P-90 pickups.